 Sometimes overlooked as a form of exercise, walking can improve your health, help you build stamina and burn excess calories.
 Research suggests that the more activity you do the better.
 So go on, challenge yourself.

-A recent study on postal workers in Scotland suggests we should set our aims high.
+A recent study on postal workers in Scotland suggests we should set our aims high – if we can, of course.
 Published in the International Journal of Obesity, scientists strapped fitness trackers to 111 Glaswegian mail carriers aged between 40 and 60.
 It found that those mail carriers who covered at least 15,000 steps, typically had normal body mass indexes and no heightened risk for cardiac disease.